 Massachusetts MVR stands for Massachusetts Motor Vehicle Report.
-It is an official record of a person's driving history that is kept by the Massachusetts Registry of Motor Vehicles (RMV).
-The MVR is used by the RMV to determine a person's eligibility for various driving-related services, such as driver's license issuance or vehicle registration.
+The Massachusetts Registry of Motor Vehicles maintains an official record of a person's driving history (RMV).
+The RMV uses the MVR to establish a person's eligibility for various driving-related services, including issuing a driver's license or registering a car.

 Massachusetts Driving Records

-- Your insurance information
+- Your information on insurance

 Request Driving Record Massachusetts